limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 </html>
 {% endhighlight %}

-And … `5215565757312090656` is not the password — too bad.
+And … `5215565757312090656` is not the password—too bad.

 ![Failed Login](/assets/images/posts/blackmarket-1-walkthrough/0.d1oy6u6w75t.png)

 This prompts me to look deeper into `5215565757312090656`.
-Notice that it has nineteen digits, an odd number — there's no way this is hexadecimal; it's an integer.
+Notice that it has nineteen digits, an odd number—there's no way this is hexadecimal; it's an integer.

 Next, I convert the integer into hexadecimal and print it out as ASCII.